 For the CBSE Class 10 Science Exam 2021 which will be held on 21st May, we have collated important questions from all chapters of the Science NCERT book.
 This set of important questions provided here forms a perfect source for the quick and effective revision for the upcoming board exam.

 Questions of different formats like short answer type and long answer type have been prepared and provided separately.
 Some questions based on practical skills are also provided here.
-Our subject experts have framed these questions after carrying the thorough analysis of the past years' exam papers, the latest examination format and CBSE syllabus.
+Our subject experts have framed these questions after carrying a thorough analysis of the past years' exam papers and the latest examination format.
 Here you will find the questions based on every important topic of CBSE Class 10 Science.
-Each question has been provided with an appropriate though simple solution which is easy to understand thereby helping you make an easy and effective preparation for CBSE class 10 Science Exam 2020.
+Each question has been provided with an appropriate though simple solution which is easy to understand thereby helping you make an easy and effective preparation for your CBSE Class 10 Science Exam 2021.

-Find below the important questions for different categories constituting the CBSE Class 10 Science Board Exam 2020:
+Find below the important questions of different formats for the CBSE Class 10 Science Board Exam 2021:

 Important 1 Mark Questions

 Here we provide a set of questions that should be prepared for 1 mark questions.

 - Question number 1-20 in Section-A of Class 10 Science paper will be asked for one mark each.

 Note: Questions in Section A will be asked in different formats like MCQs, short answer type questions, assertion-reason type questions, etc. To answer all such questions, you just need to be good at the basic concepts that can be easily attained by practicing various questions provided by Jagranjosh.

 Important Very Short Answer Type Questions for CBSE Class 10 Science Exam 2021 are:

 Q. Explain why a ray of light passing through the centre of curvature of concave minor gets reflected along the same path.